Menu

 Errors on a Ticket

 Many errors on a traffic ticket can be corrected by the court if a ticket is challenged.
-This includes things like your name being misspelled, incorrect address, wrong drivers’ license number or license plate.
-The ticket does however have to clearly state what offence you are charged with.
+This includes things like your name being misspelled, an incorrect address, or the wrong driver’s license number or license plate.
+The ticket does however have to identify the offender and set out what offence you are charged with.

 How helpful was this article?